Absorption, Spontaneous Emission and Stimulated Emission of Radiation

 2. It is essentially probabilistic in nature.

-3. The light isn't monochromatic due to various line broadening processes.
+3. The light is not monochromatic because of various line-broadening processes.

 4. Due to a lack of directionality, the light spreads in all directions around the source.
-The intensity of light decreases as the distance from the source increases.
+The light intensity decreases rapidly with distance from the source.

 5. The light is incoherent.